bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 A different person then showed up to ask me about things I knew in the world that sounded like "check".

 I definitely needed that clue.
-It then took a bit more back-and-forth to confirm that, yes, I needed to overlay it on a map of Czechia—I tried this already, and could see the coordinates of the star lined up with the decimals in the coordinates of Prague, but that left most of the cities outside Czech borders.
+It then took a bit more back-and-forth to confirm that, yes, I needed to overlay it on a map of Czechia—I tried this already, and could see the coordinates of the star relative to the gridlines lined up with the decimals in the coordinates of Prague, but that left most of the cities outside Czech borders.
 Including one far off in what I guessed to be Ukraine...

 I didn't actually overlay the map—I was calculating the coordinates by hand instead[^svg].
 So I guessed the Ukrainian one to be the formerly Czechoslovakian city of Užhorod, which prompted me to realize the extraction mechanic.
 (I then double-checked the coordinates to realize the city was actually Lviv.)